-According to the results of 2020, the global esports market is estimated at $950 million, the global audience is 495 million people (data from the Newzoo analytical company).
+The global esports market is estimated at $947,1 million, the global audience is 435,9 million people (data from the Newzoo analytical company).
 The Russian esports market is $28.6 million (PwC data), the Russian audience is 15,4 million people (Nielsen Sports data).

 The main participants of the esports industry are:

 - Game publishers (Valve, Riot Games, Activision Blizzard, Ubisoft, etc.) are the copyright holders and owners of intellectual property. esports for them is a tool for marketing promotion of games.
 Publishers ' revenues from esports are taken into account in the assessment not of the esports market ($950 million), but of the gaming market ($140 billion).

 - Esports clubs are sports organizations that unite players in various esports disciplines (similar to Zenit and Real Madrid with football and basketball teams).
 ESforce esports club is Virtus.pro.